On the consistency of Constraints in Matter Field Theories: Constraints in Matter Field Theories

-Clearly, because the background is characterized by these restrictions, then matter fields will behave in a correspondingly restricted way.

-We will now consider examples of matter fields discussing how they can be defined as to respect these restrictions:
+We will next consider a few examples of matter fields discussing how they can be defined in order for these constraints to be respected.

-\paragraph{Vector Fields.} In the case of a vector $V_{\mu}$ it is possible to define, beside the standard covariant derivative given in terms of the connection, another more special differential operation given in terms of no additional field whose form is given by $Z_{\mu\nu}=\partial_{\mu}V_{\nu}-\partial_{\nu}V_{\mu}$ called exterior derivative; although this form of the derivative would be compulsory for gauge fields, for a massive vector field there is no gauge symmetry that obliges the derivative to be the exterior derivative, and although the exterior derivative would still be interesting due to its special form, there is of course the possibility to use the most general covariant derivative as defined in the standard way.

-In the following we will consider a massive vector field whose dynamical term is written in terms of covariant derivative, first in the special case of a derivative which is formally the exterior derivative but with respect to the most general connection given by the expression $Z_{\rho\mu}=D_{\rho}V_{\mu}-D_{\mu}V_{\rho}$, and later by the most general covariant derivative $D_{\rho}V_{\mu}$ as in the standard form.
+\paragraph{Examples of Vector Fields.} In the case of a vector $V_{\mu}$ it is possible to define, beside the standard covariant derivative in terms of the connection, another more special differential operation $Z_{\mu\nu}=\partial_{\mu}V_{\nu}-\partial_{\nu}V_{\mu}$ called exterior derivative with no additional field; although this form of the derivative is compulsory for gauge fields, for a massive vector field there is no gauge symmetry that forces the derivative to be the exterior derivative, and although the exterior derivative is still interesting due to its special form, there is of course the possibility to use the most general covariant derivative defined in the standard way: in the following we will consider massive vector fields whose dynamics is given by covariant derivatives, first in the special case of formal exterior derivative with respect to the most general connection $Z_{\rho\mu}=D_{\rho}V_{\mu}-D_{\mu}V_{\rho}$, and then in the most general case of covariant derivatives $D_{\rho}V_{\mu}$ in the standard form.